WaleedAshraf/nodejs-major-changes/README.md

-This repo contains info around major/notable changes in Node.js versions to help you migrate.
+This repo contains info on major/notable changes in Node.js versions to help you migrate.

 List of all major changes in
 - <a href="#5.0.0">5.0.0</a><br/>